 I grew up as an only child of my parents in India: Where integrity and work ethic were natural and much was expected of you.
 You learned from your mistakes, but continuously strived to be better, wanting to excel at whatever it is you chose to do.
 This tenet pervades our approach to investments – as the world is always changing and each day brings with it new challenges.

 I moved to the US for graduate school to study finance in general and Investment Management in particular: Syracuse University further helped me hone my skills in Investment Management, which was followed by working at firms on Wall Street, in New York and London, and subsequently at a large insurance company.

 As a Chartered Financial Analyst (CFA) Charterholder, I live the credo of ethics and professionalism.
 Being ethical is the only way to do business.
 As a fiduciary we put our clients’ interests ahead of our own.
-I continue to volunteer for the CFA Institute, having served on its Disciplinary Review Committee, its Education Advisory Board, and as a grader for CFA exams.
+I continue to volunteer for the CFA Institute, in various capacities over a number of years.
 I have also mentored a number of newer Charterholders as a way of giving back to society.

 To be successful at investing over the long haul one needs to be disciplined: Investing is a marathon, not a sprint.
 We are quite proud of our Investment Advisory Committee.
 The inclusion of non-employee members provides us with expertise on many investment topics and ideas.
 Discipline comes from the pursuit of an underlying philosophy that can stand the test of time.

 My MBR Family has been a source of strength during my parent’s health issues and have also rejoiced with us as our kids have grown and gotten married.
 I would not want to “do battle” with any other crew than my MBR family at my side.